Registration Requirements for Felons – Section 775.13

 What If I Entered the Plea Without Being Told About the Felon Registration Requirements?

 In Cella v.
 State, 831 So.
 2d 716, 717, 2002 Fla.
 App.
 LEXIS 16054, *1, 27 Fla.
 L. Weekly D 2374, the defendant contended that his plea was involuntary because he was not informed of the convicted felon registration requirement of Fla.
 Stat. ch.
 775.13.
-On appeal, the court found that the record showed that the defendant was not misled and that he was given accurate and correct information concerning the nature of a withhold of adjudication of guilt in accordance with established case law from the Florida courts.
-Further, it was not necessary to advise the defendant of the registration requirement in order to accept the plea.
+On appeal, the court found that the record showed that the defendant was not misled and that he was given accurate and correct information concerning the nature of a withhold of adjudication of guilt under established case law from the Florida courts.
+Further, it was not necessary to advise the defendant of the registration requirement to accept the plea.
 Registration under ch.
 775.13 was not a direct consequence of the plea.
-Rather, it was a collateral consequence, and the defendant could not set aside the plea on the basis that he was not advised of a collateral consequence.
+Instead, it was a collateral consequence, and the defendant could not set aside the plea because he was not advised of a collateral consequence.
 Therefore, the defendant was not permitted to withdraw his nolo contendere plea for a withhold of adjudication.